 Kerlingarfjoll as a Day Trip?!

 We think that is definitely possible, because we have also done it.
-You can get there either from the north or from the south via the F35.
+You can get to the hveradalir geothermal area either from the north or from the south via the F35.
 The distance measured from the ring road is about the same for both.
 If you leave early in the morning, you have a few hours in the Hveradalir geothermal area before you have to drive back.
 So especially in summer during the midnight sun it is no problem to visit Kerlingarfjöll in one day.

 Here are some important travel tips for your trip to Kerlingarfjöll in the highlands.